templexxx/tsc/README.md

 ## Clock Drift Analysis
 TSC provides tools to analyze the stability and drift characteristics in your environment:

+- **Linux testing**: Demonstrates how the library handles frequency variations on different hardware qualities.
+For modern hardware, drift is about 1μs for long-term running.
 - **macOS testing**: Shows excellent stability with minimal drift within 1μs
-- **Linux testing**: Demonstrates how the library handles frequency variations on different hardware qualities
 - **Calibration effects**: Visualizations showing how periodic calibration minimizes long-term drift

 Detailed drift analysis charts are available in the [tools/longdrift](tools/longdrift/README.md) directory.